A Review of Diffusion-based Simulation-Based Inference: Foundations and Applications in Non-Ideal Data Scenarios: Survey of existing works

 \subsection{Model misspecification}

-This category includes methods designed to handle situations where the assumed forward model or prior distribution does not perfectly match the true data-generating process, or when observed data falls outside the distribution seen during training.
-The challenge these works aim to overcome refers to the robustness or adaptability of the model when the training conditions (especially the prior or likelihood region) deviate from the target inference conditions.
+Model misspecification remains a central challenge in SBI, particularly when priors or simulators used during training differ from those relevant at inference time.
+When new prior knowledge becomes available at runtime, typically, the entire score model must be retrained, which can be expensive and inefficient~\cite{chang_inference-time_nodate}.

-Typically, a diffusion model is trained to approximate $\nabla_\bftheta \log \pi(\bftheta \mid \bfx_\text{o})$ via the score function $s(\bftheta_t, t, \bfx_\text{o})$ to obtain posterior samples $\pi(\bftheta \mid \bfx_\text{o})$ that are informed by the assumed prior distributions $\pi(\bftheta)$.
-This constraint can become an obstacle when new prior knowledge becomes available at runtime, requiring one to retrain the entire score model, which can be expensive and inefficient~\cite{chang_inference-time_nodate}.
-We find one work, PriorGuide~\cite{chang_inference-time_nodate, yang2025priorguidetesttimeprioradaptation}, that directly addresses model misspecification in diffusion-based SBI by enabling inference-time prior adaptation without retraining.
-Even so, the intersection of diffusion-based SBI and model misspecification remains an underexplored and active area, with many open questions regarding robustness to OOD data and structural model flaws~\cite{kelly_simulation-based_2025}.
+We find one work, PriorGuide~\cite{chang_inference-time_nodate, yang2025priorguidetesttimeprioradaptation}, that addresses model misspecification for diffusion-based SBI.\ Even so, the intersection of diffusion-based SBI and model misspecification remains an underexplored and active area, with many open questions regarding robustness to OOD data and structural model flaws~\cite{kelly_simulation-based_2025}.